elasticio/api-docs/source/includes/_contracts.md

 ---------        | --------- | -----------
 type             | yes       | A value should be "contract-invite". attributes.email | yes       | Email.
-attributes.roles[]  | yes       | To get all available roles, please execute the "Get the Contract's roles" endpoint. attributes.workspace_id | no | The id of the corresponding Workspace. attributes.workspace_roles[]  | no | To get all available roles, please execute the "Get the Contract's roles" endpoint.
+attributes.roles[]  | yes       | To get all available roles, please execute the "Get the Contract's roles" endpoint. **Note:** The very first member of a contract must contain `owner` role. attributes.workspace_id | no | The id of the corresponding Workspace. attributes.workspace_roles[]  | no | To get all available roles, please execute the "Get the Contract's roles" endpoint.

 ### Returns

-Returns would invite the object if the call succeeded
+Returns would invite the object if the call succeeded.

+Returns `409` if Contract has no members and `attributes.roles` doesn't contain `owner`.